mauzeh/drubehat/README.md

 Installation
 ========
-1. You need [Composer](https://getcomposer.org/) to install this project.
+1. You need [Composer](https://getcomposer.org/) to retrieve the dependencies of this project.
 2. Clone this repository.
 3. Run ```composer install```.
 4. Copy the file `behat.local.yml.example` and name it `behat.local.yml`.